stan1000/Battleships/README.md

 ========================================
 After starting the application you can choose between running your PC as client or as server.
 The two radio buttons at the bottom left corner of the window change the mode accordingly.
 To position the ships, drag them with the mouse to the desired place.
 Change the ship orientation by right-clicking.
 On establishing the connection the "Ready" button is activated.
 When it's pressed the ships are locked, when the opponent has done the same the game starts.
 The one who has clicked first begins.
 The players are taking turns except if the last shot was a hit, in which case the active player has another shot, i.e. you can shoot as often as you hit.
 Both the own and the opponent's shots are marked, the last shot is highlighted.
 Hits are shown in a similar way: on the opponent's field the according segment of the hit ship is made visible.
 For the rest, see UI (Status, hide ships, score, etc.).

 Command-line parameters:
 -action <name>
-	possible actions:
+possible actions
-	startserver
-		Runs the application in "Server mode" and starts the server, i.e. starts listening for a client connection startbot
+- startserver: Runs the application in "Server mode" and starts the server, i.e. starts listening for a client connection
-		Runs the application in "Computer mode", starts the server and launches an instance of BattleShipsBot in invisible mode that'll connect to the application.
+- startbot: Runs the application in "Computer mode", starts the server and launches an instance of BattleShipsBot in invisible mode that'll connect to the application.
 By this it's possible to play locally against the computer without having to launch the BattleShipsBot application separately

 Dedicated Server: BattleShipsServerApplication
 ===============================================